LLNL/zfp/docs/source/bit-stream.rst

 ==============

 |zfp| relies on low-level functions for bit stream I/O, e.g. for
-reading/writing single bits or groups of bits up to 64.  |zfp|'s bit streams support random access (with some caveats) and, optionally, strided access.
+reading/writing single bits or groups of bits.  |zfp|'s bit streams support random access (with some caveats) and, optionally, strided access.
 The functions read from and write to main memory allocated by the user.
 Buffer overruns are for performance reasons not guarded against.

-From an implementation standpoint, bit streams are read from and written to in increments of *words* of bits.
-The constant power-of-two word size is configured at compile time, and is limited to 8 to 64 bits.
+From an implementation standpoint, bit streams are read from and written to memory in increments of *words* of bits.
+The constant power-of-two word size is configured at compile time, and is limited to 8, 16, 32, or 64 bits.

 The bit stream API is publicly exposed and may be used to write additional information such as metadata into the |zfp| compressed stream, as well as